robsonbittencourt/gatling-scaffold/README.md

 - [David Blooman](https://github.com/dblooman) - By the [project](https://github.com/dblooman/gatling-docker) that inspired this
 - [Denis Vazhenin](https://github.com/denvazh) - By the [Docker image](https://github.com/denvazh/gatling) used to perform the simulations
 - [polarnik](https://github.com/polarnik) - By the [Grafana Dashboard](https://grafana.com/dashboards/9935) which I used as a base
-- [Laszlo Kishalmi](https://github.com/lkishalmi) - By the [gatling gradle plugin](https://github.com/lkishalmi/gradle-gatling-plugin) used in this project